jukil/plain-text-life/README.md

     idea: to mark a line as an idea of today

     feeling: to mark a line as a feeling of today

+    note: to mark a line as a useful information to remember of today

     @context to indicate the context of a line